(This article was originally written in May 2019 and was udpated in May 2021)

-What do I mean by “foundation data”?
+What do I mean by Foundation Data?
 Many IT Service Management systems such as ServiceNow refer to common data tables which are shared between multiple applications, processes or use cases as foundation data.
-Usually, this refers to users, organizational structures, cost centers, locations and, groups for example.
+Usually, this refers to users, organizational structures, cost centers, locations and, groups , etc.

 According to the term itself, Foundation data can create a foundation for good service automation and management.
-And without a strong foundation, you can not really get the most out of your investment on ITSM systems.
+Without a strong foundation, you can not really get the most out of your investment on the ServiceNow platform.

-In this story, I will show you a simple data model for user data and give examples of different use cases that could fail due to issues in foundation data.
-In the end, I will also tell you what can be done to prevent such issues.
+In this article, I will show you a simple data model for user data and give examples of different use cases that could fail due to issues in foundation data.
+In the end, I will also tell you what you can do to prevent such issues.